FlowFuse/flowfuse/docs/install/docker/aws-marketplace.md

 ![Digital Ocean Wizard](../images/do-wizard.png)

-The wizard will then ask about setting up a SMTP server to allow FlowForge to send email.
+The wizard will then ask about setting up a SMTP server to allow FlowFuse to send email.
 This used to invite users or reset passwords, it is optional.

 ![Digital Ocean Wizard SMTP](../images/do-wizard-smtp.png)

-The wizard will then update the configuration files and start FlowForge
+The wizard will then update the configuration files and start FlowFuse

 ![Digital Ocean Direct to Setup](../images/do-direct-to-setup.png)